Dictated from Above?

 2015 is the year of the International Fryderyk Chopin Piano Competition in Warsaw.
 Some of the online watching options, such as YouTube, will be available for the first time.
 Are you going to watch?

 Yes, definitely.
-I was a guest at the Competition in 2005, and the atmosphere in Warsaw [during the Competition] is fantastic.
-Every little shop you go to, you hear Chopin’s music.
-But during the last Competition, in 2010, when one of my students, Daniil Trifonov, was there, I could not be in Poland, so I was following it through a live broadcast online.
+I was a guest at the Competition in 2005, and the atmosphere in Warsaw was fantastic.
+Every little shop you went to, you heard Chopin’s music.
+But for the last Competition, in 2010, when one of my students, Daniil Trifonov, was there, I could not be in Poland, so I was following it through a live broadcast online.
 I must say I did not miss the concert hall.
-The camera is very close to the pianist, you can see the hands and the face, and if you have good-quality speakers you get a heavenly experience.
-I don’t need to be there when somebody’s coughing or dropping the keys, or a phone is ringing.
+The camera is very close to the pianist, so you can see the hands and the face, and if you have good-quality speakers you get a heavenly experience.
+I don’t need to be there when somebody’s coughing or dropping keys or a phone is ringing.
 When you watch online, you can focus.
-You can stop any time and go back, and if you don’t like the pianist, and very often after hearing a pianist for two seconds, I realize that I don’t want to hear this pianist ever again, I am not stuck in the hall for another half of an hour, pretending that I am listening.
+You can stop anytime and go back, and if you don’t like the pianist, and very often after hearing a pianist for two seconds, I realize that I don’t want to hear this pianist ever again, I am not stuck in the hall for another half of an hour, pretending that I am listening.

 In general, are you in favor of technological innovations in music?

 Yes, absolutely.
 It, of course, depends how you use it.
 If it brings us closer to culture, if we get a chance to download music in a split second, for example, it is fantastic.
 But when they try to replace the live performance with editing, and technology takes you away from the live performance and makes it all fake, I am not in favor.